bradleyhodges/api-manager/README.md

 ## Installation 🛠️

-Install the package via Composer:
+This package is published to [Packagist](https://packagist.org/packages/bradleyhodges/api-manager).
+Recommended installation is via Composer:

 ```bash
 composer require bradleyhodges/api-manager
 ```

-or you can manually add it to your `composer.json`:
+If you prefer to go cowboy and always have the latest version, you can also manually add it to your `composer.json`:

 ```json
 {